If your question is not answered on this website, feel free to Contact us.

 Unless you are absolutely certain which bike you want to own, we encourage you to wait until after the course to purchase one.
 In the classroom, we discuss the things you might want to consider in choosing a motorcycle to fit your needs.

 All training motorcycles are required to have an engine displacement of 500cc or less.
 Our fleet includes standards, cruisers, and dual sports.
 Click here for photos of the bikes we use.

 We have a limited number of scooters, which may be requested when you make your reservation (in the "Additional Information" field - type "Scooter Request"), or contact the office to make your request

 We strongly suggest you learn on one of our motorcycles unless you already have your own scooter.
 Learning a motorcycle teaches you clutch operation, which is difficult to learn on your own.
 A motorcycle rider can ride a scooter...
 But, if you only learn a scooter and you ever need / want to ride a motorcycle, you may still need to develop that skill.

-NOTE: State regulations require you to use the same type of vehicle for the entire course.
-You can not switch from motorcycle or scooter to the other mid-course
+· State regulations require you to use the same type of vehicle for the entire course.
+You cannot switch from motorcycle to scooter or visa-versa mid-course